 Links to Ukrainian LGBT groups

 Disclaimer: My trip to Kyiv was in a personal capacity, not as a representative of London Friend.
-I travelled as a representative of OGAE UK, the UK’s Eurovision Fan Club (OGAE UK’s Kyiv update and travel advice can be found here).
+I travelled as a representative of OGAE UK, the UK’s Eurovision Fan Club.
 The trip was organised by the British Council and UK Embassy in Ukraine through the GREAT Britain fund.